 Stretch bending machines use a unique mechanism to bring the sheet metal material to its elastic limit as it is being bent, thus eliminating spring back, and resulting in an accurately formed part.
 These stretch bent parts typically require secondary operations such as forming and the piercing of attachment holes on close centers, which required large and expensive special-built tooling units.
 Mr. Sawdon recognized the opportunity for an inexpensive, yet reliable press unit by combining a rotary-vane air cylinder with a toggle linkage in a self-contained and enclosed mechanism.
 The Air Powered Toggle Press became BTM’s first patented product.
 This efficient and thin press design delivers high forces from typical shop compressed air and has also found uses in the production of many other products, establishing it as an effective and cost-saving press unit which can be purchased from a catalog.

 The next important development for BTM was the patented TOG-L-LOC® sheet metal joining system.

-Today, BTM Corporation has expanded into a full service industrial product and tooling organization, with modern manufacturing facilities at several locations in the U.S. (arrangements for overseas production are in progress as well).
-A number of new innovations are under development at BTM headquarters, and the tradition of creative problem solving and quality workmanship is held to as the product line increases in scope.
+Today, BTM Corporation has grown into a full service tooling and industrial product company with modern manufacturing facilities, experienced project management, and contract machining services at its headquarters in Marysville.
+A number of new innovations are under development at BTM headquarters, and the tradition of creative problem solving and quality workmanship is held to as the product line and contract services increase in scope.

 BTM Corporation of Marysville, Michigan is a rapidly growing force in the drive for world class product quality and reduced production costs in manufacturing today.